ehfhcrc/UpdateAnno/README.md

 However, there are two edge-cases that must be handled:
 1. An alias maps to itself as a symbol as well as other symbols.
 In this case, we have selected to use the self-mapping and removed any other mappings.
 Our rationale is that the other-mapping symbols are historic artifacts and no longer accurate.
 2. An alias maps to multiple symbols that do not include itself.
-In this case, we select the symbol with the most recent HGNC_ID based on the rationale that the most recently added symbol is likely most accurate.
+In this case, we drop these aliases from the matrix because we do not have a good way to know which symbol is the most accurate.

 ## Use
 To install with the vignette: